giovanniboscu/continuous-section-field/README.md

 **Geometric results**:
 - **Linear Interpolation**: Each vertex of the cross-section is described as a linear function of the longitudinal coordinate.
-- **Rules Surfaces**: This mapping creates ruled surfaces that define a smooth variation of the section, making vertex coordinates polynomial functions of known degree.
+- **Ruled Surfaces**: This mapping creates ruled surfaces that define a smooth variation of the section, making vertex coordinates polynomial functions of known degree.
 - **Continuous taper**: smooth transition between different shapes (e.g. tapered T-beams, conical tubes)
 - **Continuous properties**: $A(z)$, $I(z)$, $EA(z)$, $EI(z)$, $GJ(z)$ defined analytically along the entire axis